Minimal Surfaces in Hyperbolic 3-manifolds: Final Remarks

 \

-\begin{question} If we remove "closed" condition from the minimal surface, which hyperbolic 3-manifolds admit an embedded minimal surface? \end{question}
+One can generalize the question at hand by allowing complete, noncompact, properly embedded minimal surfaces.
+Hence, the following question becomes interesting: {\em Which hyperbolic 3-manifolds admit an open, embedded minimal surface?}

-In this problem, we allow noncompact complete properly embedded minimal surfaces.
-In particular, the ends of the minimal surface lives in the ends of the ambient hyperbolic $3$-manifold.
+For this version, the ends of the minimal surface lives in the cusps, and in the ends of the hyperbolic $3$-manifold.
+For cusped case, one can obtain embedded, finite area, noncompact minimal surfaces \cite{CHMR}.
 For the convex cocompact (geometrically finite and cusp-free) hyperbolic $3$-manifolds, \cite{AM} gives a positive answer to this question in various cases.

-\begin{question} Other than the trivial example $M=\BH^3$, and Fuchsian Schottky Manifolds, which complete hyperbolic $3$-manifolds do not have any closed embedded minimal surface? \end{question}

-As mentioned above, Schottky manifolds are potential examples for the nonexistence question.
-On the other hand, it might be possible that in the Very Exceptional Type I Manifold case, the existence of minimal surfaces can be proven by improving the min-max techniques in \cite{So}.
-Hence, we conjecture that there is no closed embedded minimal surface only in Type II Exceptional Manifolds.